ksecology/FixedEffectModel/README.md

 result.summary()
 ```
 #### Difference in Difference
-DID is simply a specific fixed effect model.
+DID is simply a specific type of fixed effect model.
 We provide a function of DID to help
 simplify the estimation process.
 The regular DID estimation is achieved using
 following command:
 ```python